Many of us have at least once wondered why saving money is so important.

 If something comes up and you want to do it, whether it is a day trip, a music festival or a two-week holiday, it is okay to use some of your savings to do it!

-I’ve said it before and I will say it again, saving money is all about balance.
+I’ve said it before and I will say it again, having money saved is all about balance.

 If you save militantly but do not allow yourself enjoyable experiences, it won’t be long before you lose the motivation to save at all.